Latrobe Valley: Newspapers

 The area is serviced by the Latrobe Valley Express, which is delivered free of charge to residences in the Latrobe Valley region on a Wednesday and has a current circulation of approximately 34,128 (CAB).
 In the past there was also the Moe-Narracan News, the Morwell Advertiser and the Traralgon Journal, which were distributed free of charge once per week on Tuesday and has a circulation of approximately 11,034 (CAB).

 Latrobe Valley is also home to The Gippslander Newspaper which covers the entire Gippsland region.

 The now defunct Latrobe Valley Voice was a new paper to the region, having been established in March 2011.
 The Latrobe Valley Voice was delivered free of charge to over 30,000 residences in the Latrobe Valley region on Wednesdays.
 The paper collapsed on 7 May 2011 after its financial backers withdrew their support.

 Radio

 Warragul commercial radio stations Triple M Gippsland (94.3 and 97.9 MHz) and 3GG (531 kHz) service the region along with the Traralgon based commercial stations – TRFM (99.5 MHz) and Gold 1242.

 Most ABC stations are rebroadcast locally and available in the Latrobe Valley, along with 774 ABC Melbourne which is able to be received directly from Melbourne and the local ABC Gippsland station (100.7 MHz).
-National ABC stations Triple J (96.7 MHz) and ABC Classic FM (101.5 MHz) are also broadcast from Mount Tassie.
+National ABC stations Triple J (96.7 MHz) and ABC Classic (101.5 MHz) are also broadcast from Mount Tassie.
 Some Melbourne stations both on the AM band and the FM band can be heard across the region, however DAB+ is not available without a vertically polarized roof-top antenna.

 Community radio stations Gippsland FM (104.7 MHz) and Life FM (103.9 MHz) are also broadcast into the Latrobe Valley.